-- iii.
-To review internal audit reports and management's responses and actions taken in respect of these.
-Where actions are not taken within an adequate timeframe by management, the Audit Committee will report the matter to the Board. - iv.
-To review the adequacy of internal audit plans and the scope of audits, functions, competency and resources of the internal audit functions and that they are carried out without any hindrance. - v.
-To be informed of resignations and transfers of senior internal audit staff and provide resigning/transferred staff an opportunity to express their views. - vi.
-To direct any special investigation to be carried out by Internal Audit. - vii.
+- vii.
 To establish an internal audit function which is independent of the activities it audits. - viii.
-To ensure its internal audit function reports directly to the Audit Committee. - e) External Audit - i.
-To nominate the External Auditors together with such other functions as may be agreed to by the Board and recommend for approval of the Board the external audit fees, and consider any questions of resignation or termination. - ii.
-To review external audit reports and management's responses and actions taken in respect of these.
+To ensure its internal audit function reports directly to the Audit Committee.

+e) External Audit

+- i.
+To nominate the External Auditors together with such other functions as may be agreed to by the Board and recommend for approval of the Board the external audit fee, and consider any questions of resignation or termination. - ii.
+To review external audit reports and management's response and actions taken in respect of these.
 Where actions are not taken within an adequate timeframe by management, the Audit Committee will report the matter to the Board. - iii.
 To review external audit plans and scope of work. - iv.
-To review and monitor the suitability of the External Auditors. - v.
-To carry out an annual review of the performance of the External Auditors, including assessment of independence of External Auditors in the performance of their obligations as External Auditors. - vi.
-To establish policies and procedures in governing circumstances for contracts of non-audit services to be entered with External Auditors. - f) Corporate Governance - i.
-To review the effectiveness of the system for monitoring compliance with laws and regulations and the results of management's investigation and follow up (including disciplinary action) of any instances of non-compliance. - ii.
+To review and monitor the suitability of the External Auditors. - To carry out an annual review of the performance of the External Auditors, including assessment of independence of External Auditors in the performance of their obligations as External Auditors. - vi.
+To establish policies and procedures in governing circumstances for contracts of non-audit services to be entered with External Auditors.

+f) Corporate Governance

+- To review the effectiveness of the system for monitoring compliance with laws and regulations and the results of management's investigation and follow up (including disciplinary action) of any instances of non-compliance. - ii.
 To review the findings of any examinations by regulatory authorities. - iii.
-To review any related party transaction and conflict of interest situation that may arise within the Group including any transaction, procedure or course of conduct that raises questions of integrity. - iv.
+To review any related party transaction and conflict of interest situation that may arise within the Group including any transactions, procedure or course of conduct that raises questions of integrity. - iv.
 To review and approve the Statement of Corporate Governance for the Annual Reports as required under the Main Market Listing Requirements of Bursa Securities. - v.
-To review the investors relation programme and shareholders communications policy for the Company. - vi.
-To examine instances and matters that may have compromised the principles of corporate governance and report back to the Board.
+To review the investor relations programme and shareholder communications policy for the Company. - vi.
+To examine instances and matters that may have compromised the principles of corporate governance and report back to the Board. - vii.
+To develop and regularly review the Company's Code of Corporate Governance and Business Ethics. - viii.
+Where the Audit Committee is of the view that a matter reported by it to the Board has not been satisfactorily resolved, resulting in a breach of the Main Market Listing Requirements of Bursa Securities, the Audit Committee must promptly report such Matters to Bursa Securities.